 American public policy currently focuses principally on cognitive test scores or ‘smarts.’
 Life success depends on more than cognitive skills.
 Non-cognitive characteristics–including physical and mental health, as well as perseverance, attentiveness, motivation, self-confidence, and other socio-emotional qualities–are also essential.
-American public policy currently focuses principally on cognitive test scores or ‘smarts.’
-Yet an emerging literature confirms the common sense idea that success in life depends on much more than smarts.
 Non-cognitive abilities also have a large impact on earnings, employment, labor force experience, college attendance, teenage pregnancy, participation in risky activities, compliance with health protocols, and participation in crime.
 Promoting non-cognitive abilities is an essential part of a successful intervention.
 Research is still needed on what measurements accurately capture them.

 - Fadeout Project

 - Effects of Early Education on the Skill Production Technology